TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 ===

 This tab is used for search engine optimization.
 It uses the cs_seo system extension.
-See the :ref:'SEO Core extension <cs_seo:for-editors>' manual for more information.
+See the :ref:'SEO Core extension <cs_seo>' manual for more information.